department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/rx-refill-app/DRAFT-rx-refill-research-plan.md

 - Are you able to log into MyHealtheVet to manage those prescriptions?
   - Yes qualifies
 - Do you use the VA Rx Refill mobile app?
-  - Would like a mix of yes and no answers to theis question
+  - Would like a mix of yes and no answers to this question

 **Secondary criteria (nice-to-haves)**